arcusmaximus/SottrModTools/Documentation.md

 The Blender addon can be installed as follows.
 Note that it requires Blender **3.6.5** or above (including 4.0).

-- Click Edit → Preferences</span> in the menu.
+- Click Edit → Preferences in the menu.
 - Select the "Add-ons" tab.
 - Click "Install..."
 - Select io_scene_sottr.zip.